yeasy/best-practice/README.md

 Best Practice
 ===

-Best-practice config/cook-book/stack for popular opensource tools.
+Best-practice config/cook-book/stack for popular tools.

-There are lots of efficient tools in my daily work.
+There are lots of efficient tools in daily work.
 Collect the necessary config here.

 # Content